wajeht/training-log-v1/README.md

 0. `git clone https://github.com/wajeht/training-vlog.git` to download this repo
 1. `npm run configure` to to set up database and table
 2. `npm install` to install npm packages
-3. `npm run dev` to launch the app in dev enviroment
+3. `npm run dev` to launch the app in dev environment
 4. `npm run start` to launch the app
 5. visit `localhost:6969` or whatever port you set in the browser to visit the site